jakewc12/Reversi/ReversiGame/README.md

     that we made was to have startGame() and setUpGame() methods separated.
 Before, we had only a startGame() method, but now we have both so that the game can be played correctly.

+    The outline of the homework says that the model should notify the players when it is its turn.
+    We handle this by saying in the title of the view, the current player's turn.
+For example, the title may say "Reversi - BLACK's Turn."
+We also tell the players if the game is over through the title.
+For example, if the game is over, the title may say "Game Over!
+Winner is BLACK"

 For the configuration of the game, if there are no command-line inputs, the default players go as
 follows: player1 or BLACK is a human player while player2 or WHITE is a machine player using strategy1.
 The command-line allows to change the configurations of the game to make player1 machine